Research

 UBC PGME is proud to support its residents in participating in research projects during residency training.
 The emphasis on research is based on the CanMEDS role of Scholar, which can be demonstrated through the creation and dissemination of knowledge and practices applicable to health.
 This page includes resources intended to help residents learn and understand scientific principles, research ethics and methodology, and scholarly writing.

 On October 16, 2025, the Postgraduate Medical Education (PGME) Office hosted the inaugural PGME Scholar Day, highlighting the outstanding scholarly work of our postgraduate trainees.
 The event featured 21 resident-led presentations in research, quality improvement, and innovation, showcasing the depth of talent within our community.
-Presentations explored topics such as artificial intelligence and large language models in various contexts, using augmented reality to guide surgeries, South Asian women’s healthcare in Canada, Cancer prevention, updates on viral conjunctivitis treatment strategies, perceptions of ADHD in Postgraduate Medical Education and more!
+Presentations explored topics such as artificial intelligence and large language models in various contexts, using augmented reality to guide surgeries, South Asian women’s healthcare in Canada, cancer prevention, updates on viral conjunctivitis treatment strategies, perceptions of ADHD in Postgraduate Medical Education and more.
+Learn more about the event and see the winners.

 UBC Resident Research Curriculum